ericanna/MidTerm_Project/README.md

 # MidTerm_Project
-Repository for the Mid-term Ironhack Data Analytics course project.
+Repository for the Mid-term Ironhack Data Analytics' course project.

 ## Members of the group
 Érica D'Alessandro Junho de Lemos and Miguel Bayer.